chelahmy/harubi/docs/beat.md

 A controller may not always be able to return the expected results.
 Hence, it must always return a status so that the response to a request, which is handled by the controller, will be in turn handled appropriately.

 Harubi published a set of [respond()](respond.md) functions to help with controller returns.
 It is more conventional than strict.
 An application may want to handle its responses differently.
+However, the [harubi test framework](../test) relies on it.

 The following is an example of a controller return with [respond_ok()](respond.md):
 ```php